 If the site's address is not the one you were expecting, click the Get me out of here! button immediately - this could be a phishing site.

 Oh, and if you tend to re-use passwords (a very, very bad security practice!) and you really are on the correct web site, click Trust this site.
-But please do not use the same password everywhere as this can cost you dearly in case your login credentials end up in the hands of cyber-crooks who want to empty your bank account or shop online using your credit card.
+But please do not use the same password everywhere as this can cost you dearly in case your login credentials end up in the hands of cyber-crooks who want to empty your bank account or shop online using your credit card or virtual money.

-Read my Creating strong passwords and Password Safe articles for good password practices and storing+auto-filling credentials securely!
+Read the Creating strong passwords and Password Safe articles for good password practices and storing+auto-filling credentials securely!

 In case you were on a suspicious site, Trusteer Rapport offers to go to your browser's home page or the site where you normally enter these login details.

 Click either Take me to my home page, or the other link.
 Both are safe options.

 You can change Rapport/Endpoint Protection settings by clicking (not right-clicking!) its icon in Taskbar Notification area (aka System Tray), or by clicking the program icon in browser's Address Bar and clicking Open Console.

 The first thing to check is to verify that Rapport/Endpoint Protection Tray icon is visble.
 If it is not, click the Show link.
 Every non-default setting has orange box with white exclamation mark.

 Second, verify that there are no pending updates.
 If there are, restarting your computer is recommended ASAP.

 To verify that other settings are as recommended, click the More Settings link in Product Settings section.